priyankaa-roy/Fake-News-Detection-Using-Python/README.md

-# Detecting Fake News 📰🔍
+# 📰 Detecting Fake News 🔍✨
 This repository contains a Python-based solution to detect fake news using a dataset from Kaggle.
-Leveraging natural language processing (NLP) techniques and machine learning algorithms, the project identifies fake news articles with high accuracy.
+Leveraging natural language processing (NLP) techniques and machine learning algorithms, the project identifies fake news articles with high accuracy. 🚀📈

-# Project Overview
+## 🌟Project Overview
-Fake news has become a widespread issue in the digital age, impacting public opinion and decision-making.
-This project aims to classify news articles as real or fake by training a predictive model on labeled datasets.
-The pipeline includes data preprocessing, feature extraction, model training, and evaluation.
+Fake news has become a widespread issue in the digital age, impacting public opinion and decision-making. 🗣️🖥️This project aims to classify news articles as real or fake by training a predictive model on labeled datasets.
+The pipeline includes:
+- 🧹 Data preprocessing
+- 🔍 Feature extraction
+- 🤖 Model training
+- 📊 Model evaluation

-# Features
+## Features
-- Data cleaning and preprocessing (handling missing values, text normalization)
+✔️ Data cleaning and preprocessing (handling missing values, text normalization)

-- Feature extraction using TF-IDF vectorization
+✔️ Feature extraction using `TF-IDF vectorization`

-- Machine learning classification (e.g., Logistic Regression, Naive Bayes)
+✔️ Machine learning classification (e.g., Logistic Regression, Naive Bayes)

-- Model evaluation (accuracy, precision, recall, and F1 score)
+✔️ Model evaluation (accuracy, precision, recall, and F1 score)

-- Python notebook for reproducibility
+✔️ Python notebook for reproducibility

-# Dataset
+## 📁Dataset
 The dataset used for this project is sourced from Kaggle and contains labeled news articles categorized as real or fake.

-Dataset: Use Kaggle to download Fake News Dataset
+💾Dataset: Use Kaggle to download Fake News Dataset

-# Installation
+## ⚙️Installation

 1. Clone the repository: